 Angelica in the photo is showing off an experimental raw cacao drink we made.

 Further down the street, you’ll find an American-run health food store Salud Para Vida – offering an impressive array of products but at a premium higher than the US retail rates.

 To conclude your trip to San Pedro you must stop at the market, preferably on the weekend.
 It offers produce spices, meat, cheese, clothing, kitchen needs and other surprises.
-Keep going up the hill from the Pana Dock.
+Keep going up the hill from the Santiago Dock.
 It is mostly active every day till 12:30pm.